-An incredible challenge is to ask yourself the question, if your church closed its doors tomorrow, would the wider community notice?
+An incredible challenge is to ask yourself the question if your church closed its doors tomorrow, would the wider community notice?

-Promote love, peace, compassion and unity and have your community model it in their spaces of influence.
+Promote love, peace, compassion, and unity, and have your community model it in their spaces of influence.
 Understand your function in the community and equip your people to play their role in living out their faith.

 The church is designed to bring people together who are committed to their faith.
 The church throughout history has continued to grow as Christ-centered followers share the good news that they know and it will be the same for your community too.

-Psalm 127 so beautifully proclaims “Unless the Lord build the house, those who build it labor in vain”.
+Psalm 127 so beautifully proclaims “Unless the Lord builds the house, those who build it labor in vain”.
 God has invited you to build His church with Him, what an incredible privilege that really is.